 - 165. The Better Care Fund is a central government initiative which creates a pooled budget arrangement between the Council and the Isle of Wight Clinical Commissioning Group.
 The grant funding for Disabled Facilities Grants (DFG) of £1.7m is received by the Council but is required to be pooled within the Better Care Fund (BCF).
 Through the local BCF planning process, the Disabled Facilities Grant can be invested in broader strategic capital projects however, the statutory duty on local housing authorities to provide aids and adaptations under the DFG to those who qualify will remain. - 166.
-It is proposed that the following schemes as described in Appendix D are considered by the Council and the Clinical Commissioning Group through the BCF process as bids against the £1.7m of funding and that they prioritise and determine the funding for those schemes accordingly: - Disabled Facilities Grants - Housing repair and well-being grants (crisis works and adaptations) - Obsolete Wightcare equipment replacement (to continue to support clients living in their own home) - Adelaide Re-ablement facilities (to reduce hospital admissions and residential placements) - Lift and equipment replacement for residential homes can demonstrate that the borrowing complies with the Prudential Code.
+It is proposed that the following schemes as described in Appendix D are considered by the Council and the Clinical Commissioning Group through the BCF process as bids against the £1.7m of funding and that they prioritise and determine the funding for those schemes accordingly: - Disabled Facilities Grants - Housing repair and well-being grants (crisis works and adaptations) - Obsolete Wightcare equipment replacement (to continue to support clients living in their own home) - Adelaide Re-ablement facilities (to reduce hospital admissions and residential placements) - Lift and equipment replacement for residential homes for the repayment of that debt (neither principal nor interest).
+It is available to Councils if they can demonstrate that the borrowing complies with the Prudential Code.
 The code includes strict rules governing the use of Prudential Borrowing around the concepts of Affordability, Sustainability and Prudence.
 Affordability dictates that the Council must be able to demonstrate that it can afford the debt repayments over the long term.
-Given the future forecast deficits of the Council, Prudential Borrowing is only available for Invest to Save Schemes where there is a demonstrable case that the capital expenditure incurred will result in savings that at least cover either the cost of borrowing or, alternatively, where other savings can be made to cover those borrowing costs.
+Given the future forecast deficits of the Council, Prudential Borrowing is only available for Invest to Save Schemes where there is a demonstrable case that the cost of borrowing or, alternatively, where other savings can be made to cover those borrowing costs.